julian-molina/Documentation/README.md

 The project's documentation wiki is currently disabled.
 Please refer to this document instead: [First Closed Doors Competition Documentation](https://github.com/AAArena/First-Closed-Doors-Competition/blob/master/README.md).

-# ~~Documentation~~

-~~The project's documentation is being handled through this repository's Wiki.
-The repository itself holds media files and other resources used throughout the Wiki.~~

 <!--- ## Get Involved

 If you are interested in coding your own crypto trading bots and eventually participate in our competitions, this is how you can get started: